 1. Download and extract the template.
 All of the templates highlighted in this post are available in ZIP format.
 Not sure what that is?
 Check out our helpful post on how to extract files from ZIP archives.
 Once extracted, you should see a file called index.html or build.html — this is the template.

 2. Edit the template.
-Open the HTML template file using a programming text editor like Notepad++, Atom Editor, or Sublime Text.
+Open the HTML template file using a programming text editor.
 Do NOT use a rich text editor like Microsoft Word or LibreOffice because they inject extraneous code that will ruin the email template.

 3. Copy the template.
 Once everything is edited to your liking, open the HTML template file in your Web browser.
 Go to the menu and select Edit > Select All followed by Edit > Copy.
 This loads the template contents into your clipboard.